riazarbi/dissertation/README.md

 The data will not be released due to data vendor licensing constraints.
 However, macro-enabled Excel workbooks that programmatically query the Bloomberg Excel Add-In for relevant data will be made available in the public repository.

 Version control of all project deliverables will be managed using the Git version control system.
-Commits will be pushed regularly to the publically avaialable GiHub repository to ensure timeous backups of thw working paper and codebase.
+Commits will be pushed regularly to the publically available GiHub repository to ensure timeous backups of the working paper and codebase.

 Project Milestone Deliverables
 ==============================